haru3613/getting-started-solution-template/README.md

 **Important** :
 Add also some topics on which to subscribe on.
+Ex. `groupe/+/sensor/uplink`
 "+" is a wildcard enabling you to subscribe to all of the topics that are containing any characters at this path level, which is useful.
 In most case, it replaces *identity* entry of device in the topic path.
 You can add several "+" per field.
+You can even use "#", an other wildcard enabling you to subrcribe to all the topics that are containing any characters at this level path and childs level paths.

 Now, any incoming message will be sent and interpreted in `cloud2murano`.
 And `vendor/c2c/transform` has a role of parser module, and can transform data, to be used in exosense (**except if your device send explicit and readable values**).
 Please note you have to fill first a part in `vendor/c2c/transform` module or add a field in `vendor/c2c/configIO`.
 Details are explained in the next part.